 How to Remove News Headlines from Spotlight Search in iOS

-Spotlight Search displays various ‘news’ headlines in modern versions of iOS, and while some users may find this information useful, others don’t care to see what are often tabloid-like headlines splashed across their iPhone and iPad search function.
-Fortunately with a little effort you can quickly turn off the News headlines from Spotlight and stop them from appearing entirely.
+Spotlight Search displays various ‘news’ headlines in modern versions of iOS for iPhone and iPad, and while some users may find this information useful, others don’t care to see what are often tabloid-like headlines splashed across their iPhone and iPad search function.
+Fortunately with a little effort you can quickly turn off the News headlines from Spotlight and stop them from appearing entirely in iOS search results.

 We’re focusing specifically on removing News headlines from Spotlight Search suggestions, but if you want to remove all the suggested stuff like Contacts, Locations, and apps, you can turn off Siri Suggestions which removes every suggested thing from the Spotlight screen except for Spotlight search functionality.